Short Communications

 Authors

-Behavioural observations and related images from eastern Mongolia, including a previously unreported maternal behaviour, highlight a unique adaptation of the Pallas's cat as a "safety specialist", as suggested by ecological studies.
-A comparison is made with the sand cat Felis margarita (Loche 1858), which shares some morphological and behavioural traits but remains even less studied in the field.
+Behavioral observations and related images from eastern Mongolia, including a previously unreported maternal behavior, highlight a unique adaptation of the Pallas’s cat as a “safety specialist”, as suggested by ecological studies.
+A comparison is made with the sand cat Felis margarita (Loche 1858), which shares some morphological and behavioral traits but remains even less studied in the field.

 Downloads